Criminal Justice, Public Administration and Government Degree Programs

 - Criminal justice and law enforcement educators (postsecondary)

-As a political science major, you will benefit from studying how laws are made and how public policy impacts the general population, both socially and economically.
-Many different career fields benefit from the skills learned in political science and government degree programs, including strong analytical, research, writing and verbal communication skills.
+As a political science major, you may benefit from studying how laws are made and how public policy impacts the general population, both socially and economically.
+Many different career fields can benefit from the skills learned in political science and government degree programs, including strong analytical, research, writing and verbal communication skills.
 Possible careers for political science majors include:

 - Political scientists